Training Programs with the Allen School

 DVM students in the WSU College of Veterinary Medicine have the opportunity to participate in the Student Summer Research Fellowship Program (SRF).
 First or second-year veterinary students may participate in a 10-12 week mentored research project.
 The goal of the program is to assist students to explore involvement in basic or applied research.
 Students who envision a future as productive research scientists are encouraged to apply.
 Resources for the WSU Veterinary Research Fellowship Program are provided by the WSU College of Veterinary Medicine and the Boehringer Ingelheim Veterinary Scholars Program.

 Postdoctoral Researchers and Residents

 Allen School has several opportunities for postdoctoral research supported by individual funded research programs and training grants.
 Because of our work in animal and human health, there are options for both Ph.D. and DVM graduates.
-Additionally, the school is closely aligned with WADDL (Washington Animal Disease Lab) that offers additional training opportunities for residents in anatomic pathology and veterinary microbiology.
+Additionally, the school is closely aligned with the Washington Animal Disease Diagnostic Lab that offers additional training opportunities for residents in anatomic pathology and veterinary microbiology.

 Because of the focus on global health and our multinational initiatives, the Allen School regularly welcomes visiting, international, and sandwich scholars to further their research at our Pullman campus.